mhristev/Spotify-Janitor/README.md

 ### Authentication
 1. Users log in via Spotify's OAuth.
-2. Tokens are stored securely and refreshed as needed.
+2. Tokens are stored securely.

 ### Track Management
 - Displays saved tracks in batches (50 tracks at a time).